DevelopingLuke/three-particles/README.md

+## Research Context

+This project explores real-time particle-based visual effects and procedural animation using Three.js and Remotion.

+Parts of this work relate to experiments on animation pipelines and visual effect generation, which inform our ongoing research on AI-assisted animation production.

+## Commands

 Remotion adaptation of the SpaceDust component at https://github.com/winkerVSbecks/3d-particle-effects-demo

-## Commands

 **Start Preview**